Howie Morenz: Personal life

 Born in Mitchell, Ontario to William Frederick Morenz and Rosena (Rose) Pauli, Howie Morenz had three sisters, Freda, Erma and Gertrude, and two brothers, Wilfred and Ezra.
 Morenz learned his hockey by playing shinny on the Thames River.
 At the age of eight, he played his first organized game as a goaltender, where he allowed 21 goals in a game.
 After that game, a coach switched Morenz to rover.
 Starting the 1916–17 junior season as a goaltender, Morenz became a forward when it became apparent his speed was much more suitable for an offensive role, and he helped the Mitchell ice hockey team win the Western Ontario junior championship.
 After the Morenz family moved to the nearby community of Stratford in May 1917, Morenz tried enlisting in the Canadian military but was refused when recruiters learned he was only 15 years old.

 At the age of 18, Morenz became an apprentice with the Canadian National Railways (CNR) factory in Stratford.
 When not playing hockey, Morenz bet avidly on horse races and played the ukulele.
 In 1926 he married Mary McKay; together, they had three children: Howie Jr. in 1927 (d.
 2015), Donald in 1933 (d.
 1939), and Marlene in 1934 (d.
 March 2, 2018).
 Marlene later married Bernie Geoffrion, who played for both the Canadiens and Rangers from 1950 to 1968.
 Their son, Morenz's grandson Dan, played for the Canadiens in 1979–80.
 Dan's son, Blake, played with the University of Wisconsin and won the Hobey Baker Award as best collegiate player in 2010.
-Selected in the 2006 NHL Entry Draft by the Nashville Predators, he made his debut with the Predators in 2011, becoming the first fourth-generation NHL player, though this is not a 4-generation direct link since it goes through Howie Morenz's daughter marrying Bernie Geoffrion.
+Selected in the 2006 NHL Entry Draft by the Nashville Predators, he made his debut with the Predators in 2011, becoming the first fourth-generation NHL player.
 Blake was traded to Montreal in 2012, meaning that all four generations of the Morenz-Geoffrion family have played within the Canadiens organization.